xcod3/zipcracker/README.md

 # zipcracker
-Zipcracker is a command line tool to crack password protected zip files by dictionary attack or brute force.
+zipcracker is a command line tool to crack password protected zip files by dictionary attack or brute force.

+## basic Use
+python zipcracker.py -f <zipfile> -d <dictionary>